 When it comes to successful learning, an immersive and engaging experience is pivotal.
-Gamification provides a way of making your learning experience enjoyable and rewarding, as well as boosting productivity—with some US companies seeing a 50% increase in productivity because of gamification training features.
+Gamification provides a way of making your learning experience enjoyable and rewarding - with some US companies seeing a 50%boost in productivity from gamified training features.

 Keep reading to find out what gamification actually is, why it’s effective, and its benefits when applied to learning.